 The primary objective of a SWOT analysis is to develop an awareness of critical factors involved in making business decisions.
 Many leadership teams regularly evaluate processes to ensure they operate as efficiently as possible.
 The quarterly and annual planning aids leadership in overcoming challenges and determining what initiatives to pursue.

 How does your organization leverage resources to achieve results?
-Depending upon your industry, strategies continuously evolve because circumstances frequently change during the pursuit of goals.
+Depending on your industry, strategies continuously evolve because circumstances frequently change while pursuing goals.
 A SWOT accomplishes this in four steps that departments, divisions, and organizations can understand and embrace.

 Planning Before Action